steffendx/GoNorthWiki/Deployment.md

 ## Quick Start using Release package on local machine
 You will have to follow these steps to start GoNorth using the Release package:
  * [Install .Net Core](https://www.microsoft.com/net/learn/get-started).
-Be sure to select the correct plattform for your system
+Be sure to select the correct plattform for your system.
+GoNorth requires .Net Core 2.2.
  * [Install MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/)
  * Start MongoDB if its not already running:
    * Open a command line